 • Only the selected students are able to start the assessment again.

-• The original score is deleted entirely, providing the student with a fresh start.
-The original score is not recoverable.
+• The original score and student responses are deleted entirely, providing the student with a fresh start.
+The original data is not recoverable.

 By cloning the assessment and giving it a different name, you are able to differentiate the two attempts in the gradebook.